How are my managers really doing?

 - When you manage other managers, you need to develop leaders under you, and look out for the macro behaviors & culture across your department.
 Your efforts are now exponential.

-Becoming a manager requires a totally new mindset, and the jump to managing managers has many significant challenges of its own:
+Becoming a manager requires a totally new management mindset, and the jump to managing managers has many significant challenges of its own:

 - You were an okay manager, are you ready to teach others how to be a good manager?